 Every Dog Has His (Its) Day

-- Meaning: Everyone has a moment of fame, power, or influence
+- Meaning: Everyone will have their moment of success or good fortune.

 Every Man and His Dog

-- Example: Every man and his dog wanted to interview me after I on the race.
+- Example: Every man and his dog showed up to the concert.
+The venue was packed.

 Fight Like Cat and Dog